sgmurphy/wordpress-plugins/autodescription/readme.txt

 1. Install **The SEO Framework** either via your WordPress dashboard using plugin search or by uploading the files to your server.
 1. Either network-activate this plugin or activate it on a single site.
 1. That's it!
-The plugin now optimizes your website for SEO.
+The plugin now improves your website with SEO.
 It also protects your website against SEO attacks.

 ### This plugin auto-configures its global settings